CdMRA Event

 There are three easy ways to report a code violation:

-Code Enforcement has just launched a dashboard for residents to view and track the status of complaints.
-Effective May 2023, you can view the status of your complaints here.
+Code Enforcement maintains a Violation Dashboard for residents to view and track the status of complaints.
+You can view the status of your complaints here.

 Code Enforcement Outreach Programs